dendronhq/dendron-site/vault/dendron.topic.graph-view.md

 id: 587e6d62-3c5b-49b0-aedc-02f62f0448e6
 title: Graph View
 desc: ""
-updated: 1623458582184
+updated: 1623459236038
 created: 1595120707814
 stub: false
 ---

 ## Summary

--   Visualize the notes and schemas in your workspace in a graph view
+-   Visualize the notes in your workspace in a graph view
--   Click on a node to open up the corresponding note/schema in your workspace
+-   Click on a node to open up the corresponding note in your workspace
--   Much faster startup times than the legacy note/schema graph
+-   Much faster startup times than the legacy note graph
     -   Scales to virtually any size graph

 ## Commands